Marginal Value in Business

 Create more wealth by utilizing the concepts of marginal value.
 Learn how to identify and maximize triggers in your business operation.
 Use this information to generate feedback that automatically corrects business shortcomings.

-Please understand that these are business related articles and are in-depth and educational in nature.
+These are business related articles and are in-depth and educational in nature.
 The primary goal of each article is to educate and provide insight, guidance and knowledge to the small business entrepreneur.

 - With stock investing, one of the valuation ratios used is the price to book ratio.
 It identifies the spread between book value and market value for a share of stock.
 As the spread increases the ratio increases.
 A good example is Coca-Cola.
 Its price to book ratio hovers in the 11 range.
 Coca-Cola is a ...